 I suspect Terascale’s execution latency is partially to blame, because L1 latency is so high.
 Terascale worked a lot like GCN, using 16-wide SIMD units that could only complete a 64-wide wavefront instruction every four clocks.
 But Terascale could not issue ALU instructions from the same “thread” back-to-back due to register port conflicts, further increasing execution latency.
 Also, Terascale uses separate clauses for ALU and fetch (memory read) instructions.
 I couldn’t find concrete info, but there’s probably a clause switching penalty as state for a new clause is loaded.

-Thanks to Cheese, Erok, JamesCJ, Sask, Sylvie, and Titanic for doing test runs on their cards.
-And special thanks to Titanic for getting Nsight metrics on his RTX 3090.
+Thanks to Cheese, Erok, JamesCJ, Sask, Sylvie, and Titanic for doing test runs on their cards, special thanks to Titanic for getting Nsight metrics on his RTX 3090, and credit to PCgamesN for the highlight photo.